AthanorLabs/atomic-swap/docs/rpc.md

 - `offerID`: ID of the swap offer.
 - `providesAmount`: amount of ETH you will be providing.
 Must be between the offer's `minimumAmount * exchangeRate` and `maximumAmount * exchangeRate`.
 For example, if the offer has a minimum of 1 XMR and a maximum of 5 XMR and an exchange rate of 0.1, you must provide between 0.1 ETH and 0.5 ETH.

+Returns:
+- `success`: boolean indicating whether the swap completed successfully or not.
+- `receivedAmount`: amount of XMR received, if the swap completed successfully.

 Example:
 ```
 curl -X POST http://127.0.0.1:5001 -d '{"jsonrpc":"2.0","id":"0","method":"net_takeOffer","params":{"multiaddr":"/ip4/192.168.0.101/tcp/9934/p2p/12D3KooWHLUrLnJtUbaGzTSi6azZavKhNgUZTtSiUZ9Uy12v1eZ7", "offerID":"12b9d56a4c568c772a4e099aaed03a457256d6680562be2a518753f75d75b7ad", "providesAmount": 0.3}}' -H 'Content-Type: application/json'